 Typical frost-free dates for this area range from May 1 to 8 (for last frost) and Oct.
 11 to 20 (for first frost).
-The USDA Plan Hardiness Zone for most of the area is 5b which has a low of -10 to - 15 F.
+Using the May 1 and Oct.
+20 dates gives a normal maximum growing season of 172 days.
+Earlier fall or later spring frosts are possible in a given year that would shorten the growing season.
+The USDA Plan Hardiness Zone for most of the area is 5b which has a low of -10 to -15 F; however, the urban area around Kalamazoo is in Zone 6a with a predicted minimum temperature of -5 to -10 F.

-Southeast Michigan experiences occasional droughts like the one in the summer of 2012.
+Southeast Michigan experiences occasional droughts such as the one in the summer of 2012.
 The Palmer Drought Severity Index shows the relative levels of dryness and wetness in the United States.

-(www.cpc.ncep.noaa.gov/products/analysis monitoring/regional monitoring/palmer.gif)
+(www.cpc.ncep.noaa.gov/products/analysis_monitoring/regional_monitoring/palmer.gif)